reqres-api/reqres_rspec/README.md

   end
 ```

  By default all examples will be added to docs.
-A context of examples (`context` and `describe` blocks)may be excluded from docs with option `:skip_reqres`
+A context of examples (`context` and `describe` blocks) or any particular examples may be excluded from docs with option `:skip_reqres`

  Doc will use full example description, as a title for each separate spec